software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 {: .highlight }

-> Once everyone is done with these exercises, remove each group member's file from the `documentation` folder in the main branch and push the changes to GitHub.
+> Once everyone is done with these exercises, remove each team member's file from the `documentation` folder in the main branch and push the changes to GitHub.

 If you want to learn more about branches and how they are used in the software development workflow, read the [Git feature branch workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) tutorial by Atlassian.